-- Sub-acute rehabilitation (SAR) services provided during an Inpatient Stay in a Skilled Nursing Facility for a patient who is medically stable. - Acute rehabilitation program in an Inpatient Rehabilitation Facility for patients with conditions such as stroke, trauma or brain Injury. - Facility charges, professional fees, medical supplies and equipment.
+- Coverage for: - Sub-acute rehabilitation (SAR) services provided during an Inpatient Stay in a Skilled Nursing Facility for a patient who is medically stable. - Acute rehabilitation program in an Inpatient Rehabilitation Facility for patients with conditions such as stroke, trauma or brain Injury. - Facility charges, professional fees, medical supplies and equipment.

-Benefits for facility services - non-Hospital are limited to a combined 45 days per Policy Year.
+- Benefits for facility services non-Hospital are limited to 45 days per Policy Year.

-Must be ordered by a Physician.
+- Must be ordered by a Physician.

+- The Plan does not cover:

-- Custodial Care. - Care for senility or developmental disability
+- Custodial Care.

+- Care for senility or developmental disability

-Gender Reassignment Treatment.
+Gender Affirming Care.

-Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office.

-Coverage for Medically Necessary Covered Health Services to treat Gender Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.
+- Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office. - Coverage for Medically Necessary Covered Health Services to treat Gender Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.